 Ever wonder why you are addicted?
 Stop focusing on the behaviors and start looking at the causes.
 The cause of all our behaviors is our beliefs.
 Beliefs you might not even realize you have.

 Then a Behavior

-That Makes You Miserable
+What Makes You Miserable

 It Gets Worse

-As, we work harder to sustain these myths we become neurotic about being found out.
+As we work harder to sustain these myths we become neurotic about being found out.
 This neurosis further helps establish the dis-empowering beliefs systems with regard to how we interact with the world.
-So in addition to being a critical, impatient, complainer we become arrogant, bossy, aggressive.
+So in addition to being critical, impatient, complainer we become arrogant, bossy, aggressive.
 We know the innate truth and it makes us angry, and discontent.

 As we live with these dis-empowering beliefs, as we continue to dishonor ourselves, and permit others to dishonor us, our unexpressed anger grows.
 As this anger grows, eventually it explodes, usually over a minor thing, and we lash out, hurting our loved ones causing remorse or we implode, getting angry with ourselves, causing depression, or we do both.
 We are taught to lie in order to belong.
 We learn to pretend, to be different from who we actually are, to fit in, belong, to feel safe, to survive, it’s all a lie.
-Adults talk about being honest, and we see them lie all the time.
+Others talk about being honest, and we see them lie all the time.

 We Deny It

 We learn denial, the ability to distract ourselves and shut down what we need and want.
 We deny what we observe or know to be true about others.
 We create fantasies of how we wish things could be, at the same time making excuses, to do nothing that would change the situation.
 The more we deny the less we heal, the more we lie to ourselves, the further we get from our true selves.
 Honesty becomes our biggest challenge.